WHAT THE BEST DO BETTER

 Legacy: The best in the business realize that they cannot do it all alone, nor can they achieve growth objectives by doing everything themselves.
 The measure of a leader lies in their ability to create other leaders, not followers.
 Thus, you should seek to create a circle of frontrunners holding the banner for growth, development and consistency.
 Empowered to meet needs, make decisions, solve problems and respond; this group knows the business trajectory and is able to implement strategy even in the absence of ‘the boss.’
 The growth potential of a single driven individual is far less than that of an empowered team sharing a single vision.

-As you can see, none of these elements are a mystical secret sauce that is only taught in business schools or impossible to achieve.
+As you can see, none of the elements listed are a mystical secret sauce taught only in business schools or impossible to achieve.
 These are simple practices, that when applied with consistency, tenacity and passion become that the best do better than the rest of the pack.